Bouddi National Park Photography – read all about it! The Story Behind – Bouddi Swirl

 The photo has great depth – you can read more about that here

-The photo also roughly adheres to the Rule of Thirds with the horizon on a line one third from the top – you can read more about that here
+The photo also roughly adheres to the Rule of Thirds with the horizon on a (horizontal!) line one third down from the top of the image – you can read more about that here

 Am I Happy?